Ada Herefords

 The Ada Herefords was a minor league baseball team based in Ada, Oklahoma.
 From 1947 to 1954, the Herefords played exclusively as a member of the Class D level Sooner State League, winning the league pennant in 1950.

 The Herefords were a minor league affiliate of the St. Louis Browns from 1947 to 1953 and remained an affiliate when St. Louis relocated to become the Baltimore Orioles in 1954.

-Ada Hosted minor league home games at Hereford Park.
+The Ada Herefords hosted minor league home games at Hereford Park in Ada, Oklahoma.